Southampton 0 Newcastle United 0: Saints frustrated as Magpies misery goes on

 The Newcastle goalkeeper denied Elyounoussi after Ryan Bertrand's effort deflected into his path and then turned a Charlie Austin drive behind.

-Southampton huffed and puffed in a second half in which Newcastle was much more comfortable, with Bertrand seeing a goal-bound effort blocked, Lemina lashing over and Shane Long firing wide as the hosts were left to rue their earlier missed chances while Newcastle faces the ignominy of having their winless run stretch into November.
+Southampton huffed and puffed in a second half in which Newcastle were much more comfortable, with Bertrand seeing a goal-bound effort blocked, Lemina lashing over and Shane Long firing wide as the hosts were left to rue their earlier missed chances while Newcastle face the ignominy of having their winless run stretch into November.